|2016 Writing Contest for College and High School Students |

 Our hope is that your writing contest submission will positively impact others and help with our mission of making the world a better place, one story at a time.
 Your essay may inspire others or even better, give you an opportunity to share a story that's simply important to you.

 After you've submitted your essay, feel free to share the link to your essay on Facebook or Twitter.
 Our essays are judged by real Editors, not popularity, but we do like to spread the word about our national, grassroots writing contest.
-Also, please share this writing contest with Language Arts, English and History teachers, or on your blog.
+Also, please share this writing contest with Language Arts, English and History teachers, or on your blog or website.

 Good luck!
 Scroll back up and click on the "Submit Essay" button to upload your essay.